dotenvx/dotenvx/README.md

   </details>
 * <details><summary>`parse(src, {processEnv:})`</summary><br>

   Sometimes, you want to run `parse` without it accessing `process.env`.
-(You can also control or pass a fake processEnv this way.
-Sometimes that is useful.)
+(You can pass a fake processEnv this way as well - sometimes useful.)

   ```js
   // index.js